 "We are mourning the death of a dear friend.
 We thought that we were in a safe country here in Turkey.
 We have been sorely disappointed, but we will not give up."

-Turkey expert Gareth Jenkins cannot yet say what effect the murder might have oncritical investigative journalism
+Turkey expert Gareth Jenkins cannot yet say what effect the murder might have on critical investigative journalism in the country.

 "The big problem is the fear that is spreading.
 Many journalists knowingly avoid critical reports on policy in and around Syria.
 And the AKP's stance, whether intentional or not, has actually led to a situation in which IS sympathizers feel so emboldened, they can simply kill people."